Navatusein/GTNH-OC-Teleposer-Control/README.md

 ## Installation

+> [!CAUTION]
+> If you are using 8 java, the installer will not work for you.
+> The only way to install the program is to manually transfer it to your computer.
+> The problem is on the java side.

 To install program, you need a computer with:
 - Graphics Card (Tier 3): 1
 - Central Processing Unit (CPU) (Tier 3): 1